PolMine/polmineR/README.md

 install.packages(pkgs = c("htmltools", "htmlwidgets", "magrittr", "iterators", "NLP"))
 ```

 The latest stable version of polmineR can now be installed from CRAN.
-Several other packages that polmineR depends on, or that dependencies depend on may be installed automatically.
+Several other packages that polmineR depends on will be installed automatically.

 ``` r
 install.packages("polmineR")